Everest Base Camp Helicopter Tour

 BELL 407GXP

-The BELL 407GXP, manufactured by Bell combines adventure and convenience.
+The BELL 407GXP, another model used for the Everest Base Camp Helicopter Tour, is manufactured by Bell and combines adventure and convenience.
 Built for power, this model is one of the few choppers you can rely on in the Everest region.

 Bell engine for Everest base camp helicopter tour

-Additionally, our pilots and crew are one of the friendliest people you will meet.
+Additionally, our pilots and crew for the Everest Base Camp Helicopter Tour are some of the friendliest people you will meet.
 But they are as specialized in their crafts as they are approachable.
 Our pilots have years of experience flying our birds in the Everest region.
 Many of them have completed dangerous and unusual rescue missions in the area.

 We trust them as heartily as climbers trust their Sherpas in these mountains.